MakeSchool-Tutorials/Habitual-Swift4/P05-Building-a-Custom-Cell/content.md

 # Cell's content

 Now let's go back to the cell's design.
 In the XIB file, place a UIImageView, and two `UILabel`s.
 By now you already know how to add constraints to them.

-A good idea is to group them in a UIStackView.
+A good idea is to group them in a UIStackView: pin the stackview to the edges of the cell, with distribution fill, spacing set to 10, and alignment set to fill.

+Give the image a width of 50.
+The content mode should be Aspect Fit.

 Take into consideration that we have two labels in the same line.
 If there is a habit with a really long name, we want that content to be shown incomplete while keeping the streak count visible.
 Make the changes in CHP & CCRP to make this possible.

 For the title label, the values for this `UILabel` should be something like this.